 Scuba diving is a popular recreational sport.
 Scuba stands for “Self-Contained Underwater Breathing Apparatus.”
-When divers scuba dive, they go underwater at depths up to 130 feet.
+When people scuba dive, they go underwater at depths of up to 130 feet.
 They breathe through a mouthpiece that is attached to a tank of compressed air.

 Path to safety